RinaTayShuiYen/testing2/README.md

 # testing2

 this is my first website
-i am laerning git and github.
+i am laerning git and github.\

+Please view the page at https://rinatayshuiyen.github.io/testing2/